How an Asheville Car Accident Lawyer Can Assist You

 What Laws Apply to Asheville Car Accidents?

-When it comes to navigating the law after an Asheville vehicle accident, it’s important to note that the state of North Carolina follows a “fault-based” system.
+The state of North Carolina follows a “fault-based” system.
 This means that the party at fault for the accident must pay for damages and injuries sustained by those injured in the crash.

 When determining who is at fault, there are a few factors to take into account: